 Deciding to go to drug or alcohol rehab is the best decision for an addict.
 But sometimes the understanding of what “rehab” is all about can be distorted by movie plots and celebrity rehab stories.

-So, do you know what an effective chemical dependency rehabilitation program like Adult & Teen Challenge in Georgia is really like?
+So, do you know what an effective chemical dependency rehabilitation program in Georgia is really like?
 There are many myths about drug and alcohol rehabs in Mableton, GA, and other Georgia locations.

 Although all rehab programs in Georgia have a common set of treatments, each center is unique.
 Results can be highly affected mostly by the length of stay in the program.
 Short-term rehabs in Georgia rarely work.
 The most effective rehabs will last several months, not a few days, since it requires that long to eliminate the influence of the addiction from their system, and to [begin to instill truth, positive thinking and motivations toward a successful future.

 Each addict has a different life experience with drugs and alcohol.
 What launched the initial use and subsequent addiction can be quite different for different people.
 So, unraveling it will often take different approaches and some initial counseling.